stormlightlabs/git-storm/internal/docs/README.md

 - Empty changes directory (should show message, not crash)
 - Corrupted entry file (should handle gracefully)
-- Non-TTY environment (should detect and warn)
+- Non-TTY environment (detects and errors with alternatives)
+- CI environment (detects CI system name in error message)
 - Cancel review (Esc/q) - no changes applied
 - Delete file that no longer exists (should error gracefully)
 - Edit with empty fields (fields preserve original if empty)